sabrina-s/furryfriendfinder/README.md

 ### TOFIX:
 - [x] after login successfully, navbar doesn't change to display 'username - log out' instead of 'login' immediately. it only displays when you refresh (Solution: implement UserContext)
-- [x] on page first load, if user not signed in yet, error retrieving /users/me because 'no authorization token was found' (Not an issue anymore; removed /users/me after implementation of UserContext)
+- [-] on page first load, if user not signed in yet, error retrieving /users/me because 'no authorization token was found' (Not an issue anymore; removed /users/me after implementation of UserContext)
-- [ ] UserContext retains `currentUser` data if user navigates within the page, but the context is lost if the page is refreshed.
+- [x] UserContext retains `currentUser` data if user navigates within the page, but the context is lost if the page is refreshed.
+(Solution: add back /users/me.
+However, this means we have to live with the above issue.)

 ### TODO with amanda:
 - [ ] test users/logout; test that access_token is removed